 - 1 tablespoon salt

-- 1 medium-sized head of cauliflower
+- 1 medium-sized head cauliflower

-Meanwhile, separate the cauliflower florets.
+- Meanwhile, separate the cauliflower into florets.

 - When the vinegar comes to a boil, add the cauliflower, onions, carrots, and celery.
 Lower the heat and simmer for about 15 minutes.

 - Using a slotted spoon, transfer the cooked vegetables to the sterilized jars and pour the hot vinegar over them.
 (Have more boiling-hot vinegar handy in case you need more to top off the jars.)

 - Seal the jars tightly and let them cool.
 Store them in a cool, dark place for a couple of weeks, and they're ready for use.
 The giardiniera should have a shelf life of one year.

 The vegetables listed in this recipe are the standard, most common ones, but you can add other things to suit your taste, for example, mushrooms, green beans, zucchini, cucumbers, hot peppers, or artichoke hearts.
 Feel free to experiment with the spices as well—mustard seeds, for example, would work well in this recipe.